ucsd-cse131-f19/ucsd-cse131-f19.github.io/index.md

     credit for getting at least half the questions right
   - Quiz scores can be checked [here (coming soon)]
 - 50% programming assignments (8 total)
+  This list may shift slightly, but it's a close estimate and any changes will be reflected here.
   - PA0 **open collab** (warmup): 2%
   - PA1 **closed collab** (let and arithmetic): 4%
   - PA2 **open collab** (tagged values): 4%